 When is Spring in Taiwan

-While the temperatures vary by month and location, you can generally expect balmy temperatures all-round.
-With that said, you should know that northern Taiwan and mountainous regions are usually a few degrees cooler than the south.
+While temperatures vary by region (and month), you can generally expect pleasant, balmy weather throughout the season.
+Just keep in mind that northern Taiwan and higher elevations tend to be a few degrees cooler than the south.

 10 Fantastic Things to do in Taiwan in Spring